 Clearing in a mapped Biodiversity Overlay area (Environment Protection/Enhancement or Riparian Buffer) for a house or shed will require a separate Material Change of Use permit.
 Please contact Council or a building certifier for further information.

 Applying for approval to remove vegetation on private property

-To remove protected vegetation please submit the completed Clearing of Protected Vegetation application form, including a plan showing the location of the vegetation, to Council.
+To remove protected vegetation please submit the completed Clearing of Vegetation on Private Property Application Form, including a plan showing the location of the vegetation, to Council.

 Submit the completed form and any supporting material to the development counter at level 2, 9 Pelican Street, Tewantin.
 Forms can also be emailed to Noosa Council or post to: